lbraglia/rioweb/README.md

 ## what do rio/rioweb do?

-rio provides a unified framework for the many data input/output routines available in the R community.
-Rioweb exposes it on a web app, allowing you to convert between various file formats with a simple upload (original) / download (converted) interface; no need to install any software.
+`rio` provides a unified framework for the many data input/output routines available in the R community. `rioweb` exposes it on a web app, allowing you to convert between various file formats with a simple upload (original) / download (converted) interface; no need to install any software.